hsherl/hsherl.github.io/content/teaching/supervisions/klw.md

 Question:

-> Can truth-tracking conditions, such as safety or sensitivity, provide the basis for a successful analysis of knowledge?
+> 1. Can truth-tracking conditions, such as safety or sensitivity, provide the basis for a successful analysis of knowledge?
+> 2. Is knowledge unanalyzable?
+If yes, how?
+If not, how should it be understood?
+> 3. What, if anything, do Gettier cases teach us about the nature of knowledge?
+> 4. What would be lost if we attributed true belief in place of knowledge?

 Suggested readings: